Real Estate Documents 101: Everything Brokers, Teams, And TCs Need To Know

 • Regulatory penalties.

 For example, an incorrect property address or legal description could lead to confusion over what property is being sold.
+Or, a missing or incorrect purchase price could lead to disputes between buyers and sellers.

 How Paperless Pipeline Helps Keep Forms Organized and Accessible